Microflow studio

 Supported microcontroller boards

-While Johnny-Five supports a broad range of boards, as of right now Microflow studio support the following boards
+As of right now Microflow studio support the following boards officially:

 • Arduino uno